Volodymyr, Ukraine: Origins and Kievan period

+Lithuanian period

-In 1349 King Casimir the Great captured the city, and subsequently it became part of the Kingdom of Poland.
-The Polish king began building a castle, destroyed by Lithuanians after 1370, and established a Catholic bishopric in Włodzimierz, later transferred to nearby Lutsk, which in the 15th century instead of Volodymyr became the leading city and capital of Volhynia.
-In 1370 it was taken by the Grand Duchy of Lithuania (after 1386 part of the Polish–Lithuanian Union) and it was not until the Union of Lublin of 1569 that it returned to the Crown of Poland.
-In the meantime the city was given Magdeburg town rights in 1431.
-In 1491 and 1500 it was invaded by Tatars.
+In the early 14th century, the Metropolitan of Kiev and all Rus', Theognostus, resided in the city for several years before moving to Moscow.
+In 1349, the Polish king, Casimir the Great, captured the city, and subsequently it became part of the Kingdom of Poland.
+The Polish king began building a castle, destroyed by Lithuanians after 1370, and established a Catholic bishopric in the city (known as Włodzimierz), later transferred to nearby Lutsk, which in the 15th century instead of Volodymyr became the leading city and capital of Volhynia.
+In 1370, it was taken by the Grand Duchy of Lithuania (after 1386, part of the Polish–Lithuanian Union) and it was not until the Union of Lublin of 1569 that it returned to the Crown of Poland.
+In the meantime, the city was given Magdeburg town rights in 1431.
+In 1491 and 1500, it was invaded by Tatars.

+Commonwealth period

 From 1566 to 1795 it was part of the Volhynian Voivodeship.
 It was a royal city of Poland.
 Most of the city's landmarks were built at that time, including the Baroque church of St. Joachim and St. Anne, the Jesuit church, the Dominican monastery and the chapel of St. Josaphat.
+Włodzimierz was also a garrison town, with the 6th Polish Infantry Regiment stationed there in 1790, and the 2nd Polish National Cavalry Brigade stationed there in 1794.

-On July 17, 1792, the Battle of Włodzimierz took place in the vicinity of the town: a numerically inferior Polish force led by Tadeusz Kościuszko defeated the Russian army.
+On 17 July 1792, the Battle of Włodzimierz took place in the vicinity of the town: a numerically inferior Polish force led by Tadeusz Kościuszko defeated a Russian army.

+Imperial Russian period

 The city remained a part of Poland until the Third Partition of Poland of 1795 when the Russian Empire annexed it.
-That year the Russian authorities changed the name of several cities in Volhynia including Novohrad-Volynskyi (former Zwiahel).
-Volodymyr-Volynsky stayed within Russian Partition till 1917.
-In the 19th century, as part of anti-Polish repressions, Russians demolished the Dominican church and Capuchin monastery, and the former Jesuit and then Basilian church was converted into an Orthodox church.
+That year the Russian authorities changed the name of several cities in Volhynia, including Zviahel, which became Novohrad-Volynskyi.
+Volodymyr-Volynskyi stayed within the Russian Partition until 1917.
+In the 19th century, as part of anti-Polish repressions, the Russians demolished the Dominican church and Capuchin monastery, and the former Jesuit and then Basilian church was converted into an Orthodox church.

-In the 18th and 19th centuries the town started to grow rapidly, mostly thanks to large numbers of Jews settling there as a result of Russian discriminatory policies.
-By the second half of the 19th century they made up the majority of local inhabitants.
-According to the Geographical Dictionary of the Kingdom of Poland, in the late 19th century the city had 8336 inhabitants, 6122 of them Jews.
+In the 18th and 19th centuries the town started to grow rapidly, mostly thanks to large numbers of Jews settling there as part of the Pale of Settlement.
+By the second half of the 19th century, they made up the majority of the population.
+According to the Geographical Dictionary of the Kingdom of Poland, in the late 19th century, the city had 8,336 inhabitants, 6,122 of them Jews.
 In 1908, the railway station was opened.